Faculty Manual – Section I

 The Colorado Tuition Classification Law requires a newly appointed faculty member moving to Colorado from another state to be domiciled in Colorado for twelve (12) months before he or she or his or her spouse or minor child is eligible for Colorado resident status for tuition purposes.

 Under certain conditions, alcoholic beverages may be served at campus functions.
 However, before alcoholic beverages may be served at a function held on campus, the intent to serve alcoholic beverages must be registered with the appropriate office.
 If alcoholic beverages are to be served at a function held in the Lory Student Center, the registration is with that office, and their policies and procedures must be followed.
 If alcoholic beverages are to be served at a function held elsewhere on campus, the registration is with Facilities Management, and their policies and procedures must be followed.
-Policies related to alcohol at athletic events held at Hughes Stadium are available from the Department of Athletics.
+Policies related to alcohol at athletic events held at athletics venues, including tailgating areas, are available from the Department of Athletics.
 University employees and students intending to serve alcoholic beverages as part of a campus function need to be aware of and follow the appropriate policies and procedures.

 The Colorado Government Immunity Act, (C.R.S., Article 10, Title 24), protects public employees from liability and from the costs of defense where the claim against the public employee arises out of injuries sustained from an act or omission of such employee occurring during the performance of his duties and within the scope of his employment.